graphops/docs/docs/launchpad/advanced/advanced_kubernetes.md

 ---
 ---
-# Considerents for Kubernetes installation using FCOS
+# Considerations for Kubernetes installation using FCOS

 This guide provides a general walkthrough for installing Kubernetes using Fedora CoreOS (FCOS) as the base operating system.